-The demand for skilled health care professionals has never been greater.
+The demand for skilled healthcare professionals has never been greater.
 Take the next step in your career with a graduate degree from Nova Southeastern University’s Kiran C. Patel College of Osteopathic Medicine.
-Whether you’re looking to specialize, lead, or innovate in health care, our master’s and doctoral programs offer the cutting-edge training you need—on a schedule that works for you.
+Whether you’re looking to specialize, lead, or innovate in healthcare, our master’s and doctoral programs offer the cutting-edge training you need—on a schedule that works for you.

 Why Choose NSU’s Dr. Kiran C. Patel College of Osteopathic Medicine Graduate Programs?